inside.ewu.edu

 Satisfies: a BACR for humanities and arts.

-Students will apply a critical lens on the representation of gender in popular cultural mediums including film, TV, music, the Internet, social media, video games, and magazines.
+Students apply a critical lens on the representation of gender in popular cultural mediums including film, TV, music, the Internet, social media, video games, and magazines.
 Employing intersectional theory, other social categories are considered including but not limited to, sexuality, race, ability, and class.

 GWSS 266.
 GENDER, HEALTH AND MARGINALIZATION.
 5 Credits.